lintool/warcbase/README.md

 WarcBase
 ========

-A web archive browser built on HBase
+A web archive browser built on HBase.

 Getting Started
 ---------------